micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 * **Visual Studio with C++ build tools**.
-  You can download the free Visual Studio Community edition here https://visualstudio.microsoft.com/free-developer-offers/.
+  You can download the free Visual Studio Community edition here <https://visualstudio.microsoft.com/free-developer-offers/>.
 Make sure to include the c++ build tools during installation.
 * **Python 3**.
   To build PyDevice, the file `python39.lib` is needed.
-This file should be located in the folder `3rdpartypublic/Python/libs`, where `3rdpartypublic` is located in the parent folder of the parent folder of `mmCoreAndDevices`.
-For example, if the repository is located in `c:\git\mmCoreAndDevices`, we expect to find the file at `c:\3rdpartypublic\Python\libs\python39.lib`.
-Instead of installing Python in that folder directly, it is also possible to make a symbolic link to the Python install.
-First, open a terminal window with administrator privileges, and navigate to the `3rdpartypublic` directory.
-Then create the symbolic link to the Python install, e.g. `mklink /D Python C:\Users\{username}\anaconda3`.
+This file should be located in the folder `3rdpartypublic/Python/cp39-win_amd64libs/libs`, where `3rdpartypublic` is located in the parent folder of the parent folder of `mmCoreAndDevices`.
+For example, if the repository is located in `c:\git\mmCoreAndDevices`, we expect to find the file at `c:\3rdpartypublic\Python\cp39-win_amd64libs\libs\python39.lib`.
+This file can be copied from the installation directory of a Python 3.9 installation (e. g. <https://www.python.org/ftp/python/3.9.1/>).

 * **Micro-Manager 2.0**
   You can download the latest version (nightly build) here: https://micro-manager.org/Micro-Manager_Nightly_Builds.
 Alternatively, you can build the micro-manager application from source, or use an older, stable, version.
 Note that Micro-Manager only recognizes plugins with the correct internal version number, so if the Mirco-Manager version is too old, it will not recognize the plugin.